 After you bring cat beds home, lay them near the other cat toys.
 Your cat will acknowledge the convenience.
 With cat beds near their itching posts, food and water bowls, and litter boxes, they will understand this whole area is their private space.

-Finally, you have more than one cat, don’t expect them to all share one cat bed, even if it is a big one.
+Finally, if you have more than one cat, don’t expect them to all share one cat bed, even if it is a big one.
 Cats like to have their zone.
 If you are making them share that territory, you are going against their nature, and you will end up buying one bed for one cat and finding somewhere else for the others to sleep.